alexdev-tb/Helix/README.md

 `HELIX_MODULE_INIT`, etc. Metadata (name/version/description/author) is read from `manifest.json`,
 so `HELIX_MODULE_DECLARE` is optional.

+Lifecycle performance: lifecycle calls (`init/start/stop/destroy`) are synchronous on the daemon’s control thread.
+Keep them short and non-blocking; do long-running work in your own threads and return promptly.
+See `docs/architecture.md#concurrency-and-threading-model`.

 ## Repository layout

 - `include/helix/` — public headers (module API, daemon, loader)
 - `src/` — core and daemon implementation
 - `tools/helxcompiler/` — the module compiler
-- `examples/` — example modules you can build and run
+- `modules/examples/` — example modules you can build and run
 - `docs/` — usage guide, architecture notes, ADR/RFC templates
 - `api/` — API docs pointers and index
 - `CHANGELOG.md` — notable changes

+Logging API overview: `include/helix/log.h` provides `helix_log()` which queues until a Logger module registers a sink and then dispatches to all sinks.
+The framework doesn’t print logs by itself.

 ## Contributing